 With school starting, it means new expenses for a lot of you.
 Especially considering the pandemic shrinking wallets nationally, education costs can cause a lot of stress.
 Not only that, but student loans are some of the most common forms of debt acquired by young people.
-Debt and stress suck, and they make life far less enjoyable.
+Debt and stress suck and they make life far less enjoyable.
 So, it is important to know how to ease the load by working on the side!
 So, here are 10 ways to make money while going to school full time.

 1. House Cleaning

 One of the higher-paying independent gigs for newbies is house cleaning.
-Many house cleaners can easily land $25/hour, and landing a couple jobs over the weekend can add up quite a bit.
+Many house cleaners can easily land $25/hour, and landing a couple of jobs over the weekend can add up quite a bit.
 You set your own schedule, pick clients you are comfortable with, and you help pay a few bills on the way.
-Just post adds on sites like Craigslist, and you can start to field offers and negotiate pay.
+Just post ads on sites like Craigslist, and you can start to field offers and negotiate pay.

 If you live in an area that sees a lot of rain, odds are you have many neighbors with overgrown landscaping.
 While this seems a little cliche, it is a classic independent job for a reason– people will pay for it.
 So, walk your neighborhood and see who’s hiring!

 3. Personal Shopping

 While this one is dwindling a bit in popularity given the online retail boom, there are still people that value personal shoppers.
 If you are interested in fashion, or just good at finding deals, try posting an ad and seeing if there is interest.
 Pay is all over the place, but you can usually ask for a flat fee or a percentage of the cart.